08 Mar Blockchain is the future of insurance but what are the legal risks?

 Likewise, the deep automated profiling of individuals required to ensure the immediate action by the blockchain implies the need to collect personal information from different sources and this shall comply with the strict regime introduced by the EU General Privacy Regulation which provides sanctions up to 4% of the global turnover of the breaching entity or € 20 million, whatever is higher.
 A so called “data protection impact assessment” and a privacy by design approach focused on data minimisation and security of technical and organisation measures implemented shall be put in place.

-Lack of full control of blockchain might lead to risks
+Lack of full control of blockchain might lead to risks for insurance companies?

 But the above is not the sole risk associated to the usage of blockchain in the insurance sector.
 I already discussed the topic in a previous blog post and the potential liabilities that could derive from the lack of control on a blockchain are very relevant.
 On the other hand, if insurance companies rely on a private blockchain, they might lose some of the benefits in terms of security and ability to collect data from different sources that are the strengths of such technology.